Mo Farah: Supplement infusion 'not recorded properly by UK Athletics'

 But on Wednesday, UKA declined to deny the allegation that its staff failed to keep adequate medical records.

-The spokesperson said that it would not comment on ongoing investigations, but pointed to UKA's internal review of its relationship with Salazar - who remains a UKA consultant - published last year, which made a series of recommendations including:

-"To ensure there are full and proper recording of all medical, legal and ethical considerations given prior to the implementation of all athlete performance programmes."
+The spokesperson said that it would not comment on ongoing investigations, but pointed to UKA's internal review of its relationship with Salazar - who remains a UKA consultant - published last year, which made a series of recommendations including: "To ensure there are full and proper recordings of all medical, legal and ethical considerations given prior to the implementation of all athlete performance programmes."

 The development comes as British Cycling and Team Sky endure their worst crisis over an alleged failure to keep proper medical records around a mysterious medical package.

+"We understand that there are UK Athletics documents which verify this, and that these have been seen by Usada and Ukad.

-"As Mo has said previously, he is happy to be tested anytime, anywhere, and to have any of his samples tested or retested now or at anytime in the future."
+"As Mo has said previously, he is happy to be tested any time, anywhere, and to have any of his samples tested or retested now or at any time in the future."

-Dr Charaverty declined to comment.
-The BBC has asked Barry Fudge for comment.
+Dr Chakraverty declined to comment.
+The BBC has asked Fudge for comment.

 Salazar has always denied breaking any rules, insisting the infusions were within the rules because they were less than 50ml.